Just like for most official issues, expats can complete their tax declaration (Belastingaangifte) online:

 - Visit the website of the Belastingdienst (Dutch tax office), download the official program (available for MAC, Windows & Linux) and fill in the key numbers mentioned above (Gross salary, tax and insurance contributions as well as tax credits) in the Werk en woning section (left sidebar).

-Alternatively, first fill in your personal data and income details and then press Overzight before sending your form to the Dutch tax office.
+Alternatively, first fill in your personal data and income details and then press Overzicht before sending your form to the Dutch tax office.
 The box next to Te betalen will specify whether you qualify for a tax return or you are obliged to pay a supplementary amount.

 - Enter your digital signature and a notification form (receipt) will be sent to you a few days later.